chapvic/is_reboot_needed/README.md

     -n      Suppress logo.
     -q      Suppress all messages.
     -r      Automatic reboot if needed with no messages.
-    -i      reboot if notification is active (Windows 10).
+    -i      Start reboot if notification is active only (Windows 10).
+            (implies `-r` option)
 ```

 Warning: If you're use `-r` option and `is reboot needed` is `TRUE`, then system will be restarted immediately.
-Option `-i` makes reboot when process `MusNotifyIcon.exe` is active only (for Windows 10)
+Option `-i` makes reboot if process `MusNotifyIcon.exe` is active (for Windows 10)

+Note: Since version 0.3.0 a special warning will be displayed when detects a reboot notification.
+The `REBOOT_STATUS_NOTIFICATION_ACTIVE` (8) flag has been added for the return code.
+This is only for Windows 10!

 ### Compile with GCC
 ```